hashicorp/vagrant/website/docs/source/v2/boxes/format.html.md

 Within the archive, Vagrant does expect a single file: "metadata.json".
 This is a JSON file that is completely unrelated to the above "box metadata" component.
 This file must contain at least the "provider" key with the provider the box is for.
+Vagrant uses this to verify the provider of the box.
 For example, if your box was for VirtualBox, the metadata.json would look like this:

 ```json